Loading...

 Stay Hydrated

-Drink plenty of water before and during your meal.
-Staying hydrated can aid in better digestion and glucose absorption.
+Drink water before and during your meal.
+Proper hydration can support digestion and help keep glucose levels in check.

 healthspan-mbl